josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- In Azure Databricks, go to Clusters and select your cluster
+- In Azure Databricks, go to Clusters and select your cluster.

-- On the cluster edit page, scroll down and select the JDBC/ODBC tab
+- On the cluster edit page, scroll down and select the JDBC/ODBC tab.

   ![Select the JDBC/ODBC tab](media/databricks-power-bi-jdbc.png 'JDBC strings')

-- On the JDBC/ODBC tab, copy and save the JDBC URL
+- On the JDBC/ODBC tab, copy and save the JDBC URL.

-  - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop
+  - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop.

   - Take the JDBC URL that you copied and saved in step 3 and do the following:

-  - Replace jdbc:hive2 with https
+  - Replace jdbc:hive2 with https.

-  - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below
+  - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below.

   ![Select the parts to create the Power BI connection string](media/databricks-power-bi-spark-address-construct.png 'Construct Power BI connection string')